stefanZorcic/scaling-book/tpus.md

 The core unit of a GPU is an SM, or "streaming multiprocessor", which is roughly analogous to the whole TPU Tensor Core described above.
 Compared to TPUs, though, GPUs have _many_ more of them (an H100 has about 144).
 Each SM has its own matrix multiplication unit, confusingly called a Tensor Core, which acts like the TPU MXU, and a set of 4 narrow SIMD units called Warp schedulers that act like the TPU VPUs (with 32 lanes instead of 1024).
 More independent SMs makes computation more flexible (since each can do totally independent work) but also makes the hardware more expensive and complex to reason about.

+{% include figure.liquid path="assets/img/b100-sm-diagram.png" class="img-small" caption="<b>Figure:</b> the basic components of a Blackwell (B100) SM.
+The diagram shows 4 SIMD compute units (which we call warp schedulers), each with a Tensor Core for matrix multiplication.
+This also shows per-warp scheduler registers, an SM-level L1 cache, and TMEM or tensor memory which is a new addition in Blackwell." %}

 Each SM also has an O(256kB) L1 cache (also called SMEM) used to speed data access and for register spilling.
 A section of the memory used for the L1 cache can also be declared as shared memory allowing access from any thread in the thread-block, and is used for user-defined caches, parallel reductions and synchronization, etc. (similar to VMEM on a TPU).

 GPUs also have an additional L2 cache that is shared by all SMs.
-Unlike VMEM, this is hardware managed and optimizing cache hits is often important for perfomrance.
+Unlike VMEM, this is hardware managed and optimizing cache hits is often important for performance.

 **Networking:**